KR50 clutch adjustment

 Hi,

+After an engine rebuild I'm having a few problems with the clutch of my KR50.
+I can't get it adjusted.
 It won't release properly and doesn't grip well.
 You can hear the gears rattle when trying to get it into first gear.
 When it slips into first gear it starts wining constantly so it does grip but slips heavily.
 It doesn't do this and seems to go trough all the gears quite good with the engine switched off.

 If I tighten the clutch adjustment nut the cluch is constantly released and if I loosen the nut it grabs constantly as descibed above.
 Adjustment on the handlebar makes little difference.